RHEcosystemAppEng/NeMo-Microservices/demos/rag/README.md

 - Verify all services are running: `oc get pods -n <your-namespace>`
 - Check service URLs in `config.py` match your deployment
 - Verify `env.donotcommit` file exists and has correct `NMS_NAMESPACE` value
-- Ensure port-forwards are active (if running locally)
+- Ensure you're running the notebook in a Workbench/Notebook within the cluster
-- **Port-forwards died?** They can be unreliable.
-Consider running the notebook in-cluster instead (Option A above)

 ### LlamaStack Connection Errors